 Corrupting Aura (Su): A corrupting aura appears as thick shadows interspersed with ghostly, translucent images swirling about within.
-Any nonevil living creature within the aura must make a DC at Fortitude save each round, or take 1 point of Constitution and 1 point of Wisdom damage.
-The dragon may activate this ability once per day, it lasts idq+5 rounds, and extends out to a toofoot radius from the dragon.
+Any nonevil living creature within the aura must make a DC 21 Fortitude save each round, or take 1 point of Constitution and 1 point of Wisdom damage.
+The dragon may activate this ability once per day; it lasts 1d4+5 rounds, and extends out to a 100foot radius from the dragon.
 In addition, due to the shadowy light within the aura, all creatures (except the evil archdragon) suffer a -4 penalty on Search and Spot checks while in the aura.

-Breath Weapon (Su): 50-ft. cone, iodio fire, Reflex DC 24 half.
+Breath Weapon (Su): 50-ft. cone, 10d10 fire, Reflex DC 24 half.